TTR Process: Introduction

 - Short Term Request

-Traffic needs to be planned permanently.
-IMs and applicants have the possibility to request, update, improve, and change capacities permanently even after the path request deadline.
+Traffic needs to be planned continuously.
+IMs and applicants have the possibility to request, update, improve, and change capacities on an ongoing basis, even after the path request deadline.
 This can be achieved with ad hoc requests, requests for modification/alteration, path optimisation, and cancellation.

 Some general process components will be introduced as well to ensure smooth execution and continuous improvement of TTR: